espressif/vscode-esp-idf-extension/docs/tutorial/wsl.md

 # Precautions

-1. When the container is created for the first time, it will prompt that the `ESP-IDF Extension` cannot be activated because it depends on the `Microsoft C++ Tools extension` extension.
-You only need to reopen the project in WSL again.
-This is because the ESP-IDF extension is dependent on the C++ Tools extension being installed first.
-2. If you want to debug on Windows, you need to unplug the USB cable and re-plug in it again, otherwise the corresponding USB port cannot be found in the Windows device manager.
+1. If you want to debug on Windows, you need to unplug the USB cable and re-plug in it again, otherwise the corresponding USB port cannot be found in the Windows device manager.